imurray/redirectify/README.md

 # Redirectify

+> :warning: **The Chrome version of this extension is currently in a [separate branch for Chrome](https://github.com/imurray/redirectify/tree/manifest3).**
+> This branch is for the Firefox version.
+> In theory I intend to unify the two versions, but no promises if/when I'll find the time.

 Links to academic papers in emails and on websites often point to the PDF of the paper.
 However, on sites like [arXiv](https://arxiv.org/), I'd much rather be pointed to the HTML page.
 The index page is quick to load, and has meta-data not